Seneca-BSA/bsa/docs/seh500/lab1.md

 ## Post-Lab Questions

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
-Due one week after the lab.

 1. Refer to the Memory map shown in class or from Figure 4.18 of Yiu, what is the starting address and ending address of the instruction code region?